naokishibuya/car-finding-lane-lines/README.md

         return draw_lane_lines(image, (left_line, right_line))
 ```

-Let's try the one with the solid white lane on the right first ...
+Let's try the one with the solid white lane on the right first.

 ```python
 def process_video(video_input, video_output):